I am the child of Charles Henry Sperry and Caroline Webb. He was born 15 October 1850 and she the 8th of April 1861.

 He was the son of Charles Sperry and Emily Louisa Miller, she the daughter of David Webb and Esther Olpin.

-Try to image the confusion, with me, no doubt, crying at the top of my voice, and the blood streaming down my face.
+Try to imagine the confusion, with me, no doubt, crying at the top of my voice, and the blood streaming down my face.
 Mother sent Lon, my oldest brother, about seven years old, down for her father to come quick.
 It was nearly three blocks away.
-Grandfather Webb (David Webb) was a maker of salve both for human beings and also for cattle, anyway he saved my face but I still have a scar above my left eye and my left nostril.
+Grandfather Webb was a maker of salve both for human beings and also for cattle, anyway he saved my face but I still have a scar above my left eye and my left nostril.
 It must have been a terrible shock for my mother, still weak from her sickness.
-I have heard some of the family say that they had to send her away for a couple weeks to visit with her sister, Emma (Webb) Hague.
+I have heard some of the family say that they had to send her away for a couple weeks to visit with her sister, Emma Hague (Emma Elizabeth Webb).
 I seem to have survived alright and the scar is scarcely discernible.

 When the twins were about six months old we developed Erysipelas, mine went down my legs and through my toes, Jeanevery’s went up her back and formed a sore which made her very nervous.

-One evening we were in the crib together, Father was sitting nearby the head of the crib, he leaned over and tapped his paper on the crib, I laughed and kicked up my heels but my sister began to cry, she was frightened.
+One evening we were in the crib together, Father was sitting near by the head of the crib, he leaned over and tapped his paper on the crib, I laughed and kicked up my heels but my sister began to cry, she was frightened.
 Mother snatched her from the crib and said, “You may tease Jeanette all you want to, but you are not going to tease this baby.
-When we were about seven month’s old, Mother had a lady from across the street come and take care of her little brood while she went with Father to a theater, he was the Leader of the Orchestra and had some complementary tickets to take a partner with him.
+When we were about seven months old, Mother had a lady from across the street come and take care of her little brood while she went with Father to a theater, he was the leader of the Orchestra and had some complimentary tickets to take a partner with him.